Kadam-Suraj/Kadam-Suraj/README.md

 <h2 align="left">Hi 👋!
-My name is .Suraj Kadam and I'm a FullStack Developer from India.</h2>
+My name is Suraj Kadam and I'm a FullStack Developer from India.</h2>

 ###